Island Saddle, the highest publicly accessible road in NZ

-Island Saddle is a high mountain pass at an elevation of 1.347m (4,419ft) above the sea level located in the Crimea Range, in Canterbury, New Zealand.
-It’s one of the highest roads in the country.
+Island Saddle is a high mountain pass at an elevation of 1.371m (4,498ft) above the sea level located on the boundary of Canterbury and Marlborough, in New Zealand.

 Pic: Bri C